 Visiting Avaldsnes, you can go one better and walk in the mighty Vikings footsteps yourself.

 The Vikings series may not be an authentic, factual based dramatisation.
 However, even being loosely based on the facts it gives us a taste of the history.
-Enough of a taste to clearly play a role in awakening our curiosities.
 Moreover, it has showcased another side of the Vikings that has perhaps been lost in translation.
 Ragnor Lothbrok is our ninth century pop culture hero who has opened the doors to give us a yearning for more and a glimpse into the craftsmanship and spiritual side of the Vikings which is so clear in the historical facts.

 We would love to hear about any of your Viking experiences and also if you enjoyed this article please leave a comment below.

 Like this article?
 Why not Pin it?

 We would like to give a special thank you to Mette Brinchmann, at the Nordvegen History Centre, who spent a lot of her valuable time explaining the history of the area and showing us around.

 This post may contain affiliate links.
 This means that we may earn a small commission from purchases you make through our links, at no extra cost to you.
 Thank you for supporting us.
 For more info, read our Disclosure Policy.

 After finishing my Law Degree I decided to become a teacher.
 I am passionate about teaching, learning and most of all, about inspiring others.
 Now, as a writer and blogger, I love sharing our travels and our musings on life’s journey.
 I hope, through these, we can play a part in inspiring you to do whatever ‘satisfies your soul’.